 How We Hit Our One Millionth Order On Shopify

-Your mission on Shopify will be to test whether you can acquire new customers for equal or less than what they spend on your site.
+Can you make sales on Shopify?
+That is a common question for new Shopify store owners.
+Your mission on Shopify will be to test whether you can acquire new customers for less than what they spend on your site.
 This is your greatest challenge and primary project on Shopify.

 We call that challenge your Primary Site Hypothesis (PSH).
 You are speculating that you can acquire new customers and that they will quickly buy items of equal or greater value than the cost of acquiring them.
 Do it - and your baby Shopify site will survive and hopefully go on to thrive.
 Fail - and you will loose money until you shut down your site.
 In our Ecommerce Mentoring Program, we walk you through how to systematically make that happen.